How to Make Lemon and Dill Skillet Salmon with Herbed Salad

 Do you cook salmon with the skin on?

-Even if you don’t plan on eating the skin (which you totally should, by the way), you should leave the skin on while cooking because it keeps the salmon moist and prevents it from overcooking and drying out.
+Yes, cook your salmon with the skin on, if possible.
+Even if you don’t plan on eating the skin, you should leave the skin on while cooking because it keeps the salmon moist and helps prevent it from overcooking and drying out.

 What side dishes go with salmon?